 Questions and Answers

-I quit smoke since last 15 days, and I have a lot of headache and jaw pain?
+I quit smoking since last 15 days, and I have a lot of headache and jaw pain?

-I quit smoke since last 15 days, and I have a lot of headache and jaw pain
+I quit smoking since last 15 days, and I have a lot of headache and jaw pain

 - 1Take a relaxing warm bath.
 Do yoga meditation techniques or start working out.
 Do not drink coffee or caffeine-based soda drinks.Headache.